© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tredegar Ironworks Cholera Cemetery is a scheduled monument protected by Cadw under reference MM287.
 View the official record →

-Tredegar Ironworks Cholera Cemetery is a Post-Medieval burial ground located in Wales, designated as a Scheduled Ancient Monument (SAM MM287) by Cadw.
+Tredegar Ironworks Cholera Cemetery is a post-medieval burial ground located in Tredegar, Monmouthshire, Wales, established to serve the rapidly expanding industrial community of the ironworks.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM287.

 Tredegar Ironworks Cholera Cemetery dates from the post medieval/modern period, and is classified as a cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tredegar Ironworks Cholera Cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM287.